 Feel at Home with As You Are– Gay App Made in India

 While most Indian gay and bisexual men have been visiting the Apps mentioned above, there is a piece of good news for all of you out there.
-There is a home-grown queer dating App — AYA (As You Are), because home is where the heart is.
+There is a home-grown queer matchmaking App — AYA (As You Are), because home is where the heart is.
 Launched in May 2020, it is an Indian App exclusively created to give safe space for the LGBTQ community.

 This App’s tagline, ‘Find your person easily, safely, and discreetly’, clearly tells you the intention of the App and the main focus is to maintain confidentiality and safety.
 The manual verification of profiles employed by the app makes it safer than most other lesbian dating apps out there to ensure only genuine profiles are updated on the app.
 Another interesting feature it offers is matchmaking.
 So, once you share your details, including the kind of person you are looking for, AYA will even matchmake for you, taking guidance from a team of psychologists.